iamjoshade/iamjoshade/README.md

 ##  What I'm building — Built For Small Business

-> A free all-in-one platform covering invoicing, expenses, payroll, client management, and financial reporting, built for small businesses in the UK and Nigeria.
+> A free all-in-one platform covering invoicing, expenses, payroll, client management, and financial reporting, built for small businesses in the UK.

 **Live at → [builtforsmallbusiness.com](https://builtforsmallbusiness.com)**

 ### The problem it solves

 Most accounting tools are either too expensive, too complex, or ignore non-Western markets entirely.
-BFSB is permanently free at its core, with UK and Nigerian compliance built in — not bolted on.
+BFSB is permanently free at its core, with UK and compliance built in, not bolted on.

 ### What I built